"To Hell and Back"

 and this subjective World

-is no longer fun
+was no longer fun

-we are each Prometheus
+we may each be Prometheus

-condemned forever
+endlessly condemned

-to struggle up the hill
+to struggle up the hill and

-and watch it roll back down
+watch our efforts roll back down

 Man's ceaseless Game gets bloodier